 - Cut a tennis ball in half to use as a gripper to open jars.

-- Slide washers onto utensil handles to add weight and make them easier to use.
+- Slide washers onto utensil handle to add weight and make them easier to use.

-- Use a pizza cutter to safely chop foods such as breads and leafy vegetables.
+- Use a pizza cutter to safely chop foods such as bread and leafy vegetables.
 Scissors also work well when you’re cutting the ends off asparagus, green beans, or scallions.

 - Place rubber bands around glasses to help make them easier to grip.

 A clean home helps maintain good health, but if you’re overexerting yourself to reach high shelves, clean low corners, or perform other household tasks, you may be putting yourself at risk of a fall.
 These tips can make it easier for you to accomplish tasks at home:

 - Attach a vacuum cleaner tube to a floor clamp (available at most hardware stores), turn on your vacuum, and sweep dirt and dust toward it.
 The stationary suction will serve as an active dustpan.

 - Wrap foam tubing around door knobs to help you grip and turn them more easily.

 - Ask your pet: If you train a dog to fetch certain items, carry small bags, or help you transport commonly used items, you won’t have to exert yourself quite as much.